 Audio Coaching: Listen to 40+ expert-designed running and walking workouts with audio cues designed to help you safely improve your endurance, speed, and form.
 Choose from outdoor or treadmill sessions and select the difficulty, duration, trainer and music, plus have your workout automatically recorded in the Fitbit app.
-Audio Coaching will be available through the Fitbit Coach app in October and will be available on Fitbit Ionic in early 2018 using Bluetooth headphones such as Fitbit Flyer.
+Audio Coaching will be available through the Fitbit Coach app in October.
 New Audio Coaching sessions, such as spinning and elliptical, will also be added in 2018.

 Dynamic bodyweight workouts: Formerly known as Fitstar Personal Trainer*, these video workouts increase or decrease in difficulty based on your feedback.
 Fitbit research shows 85 percent of people who use these video workouts for at least five sessions see an increase in strength.

-On-demand exercises: Cherry-pick workouts, or select bodyweight sessions based on duration, difficulty, or exercise type—an improved design makes it easier to discover workouts, as well favorite individual sessions so you can access them faster and add them to your Fitbit Ionic device.
+On-demand exercises: Cherry-pick workouts, or select bodyweight sessions based on duration, difficulty, or exercise type—an improved design makes it easier to discover workouts, as well favorite individual sessions so you can access them faster.
 Each video includes step-by-step instructions focused on proper form and technique.

 Recommended workouts: The Fitbit Coach app serves up suggested exercises based on your Fitbit activity data.
 For example, if you did a bike ride yesterday, the app will suggest a workout session that targets your abs, arms, and chest so your legs can recover.